 At the lowest level of embedded knowledge, the CNN model (Model 4, \Cref{fig:validation_model_4}) represents a purely data-driven baseline.
 Here, convolutional layers learn feature maps directly from segmented time-series signals, with no manual feature design.
 This end-to-end approach is widely adopted in SHM for tasks that rely on automatic feature discovery~\citep{lecun1998gradient, tabian2019convolutional, ai2024acoustic}.
-Taken together, this comparative analysis assesses whether embedding domain knowledge yields measurable benefits in prediction performance under constrained data conditions.
+Taken together, this comparative analysis assesses whether embedding domain knowledge yields measurable benefits in predictive performance under data constraints.